Skip to navigation Skip to content

 • medically required heating/cooling at their current residence

-Once EMEP is granted, the customer will not need to claim again for the same equipment or heating/cooling at the same residence.
-For the payment amount, see Rates and thresholds > Essential Medical Equipment Payment (EMEP).
+Once EMEP is granted, the customer will not need to claim again for the same equipment and/or heating/cooling at the same residence.

 Customers with medical needs who use the equipment (or their carers who live at the same residence) must lodge a new claim for:

-• another qualifying item of essential medical equipment and/or heating/cooling they are not receiving an EMEP for
+• another qualifying item of essential medical equipment and/or heating/cooling they are not receiving an EMEP for, or

-• a change of circumstances that results in ineligibility, or
+• a change of circumstances that results in ineligibility, for EMEP

 If the customer lives in different residences during the year, separate claims are needed for each residence.
 EMEP can be paid for the same item(s) of equipment at up to 2 residences every 12 months.